 How does it work?

-The process is the same as you’d expect from seeing any financial adviser.
+The process is the same as you’d expect from any good financial adviser.

-We sit with you and discuss your situation, circumstances and objectives.
-We carry out extensive research and recommend a suitable solution.
+We discuss your current situation and future aspirations, carry out thorough research and recommend an appropriate solution.

 What is Ethical Investing?

 Ethical investing has a few different branches; modern ESG is the consideration of environmental, social and governance factors alongside financial metrics in the investment decision-making process, SRI is a more traditional approach that excludes unwanted sectors, Impact Investing only chooses companies solving humanities problems and Thematic investing pursues specific goals such as climate change, education or water usage.

 We are independent which gives you the ability to target very specific ethical requirements or blend the many approaches for a diverse, ethical portfolio.